Introduction

 Regional health profiles are impacted by the sociodemographic characteristics of the area.
 Age distributions, in particular, influence the types and levels of health conditions that are more common.

-Understanding Queensland results in this section
+Presentation of results in this section

 Another difference with Queensland results in this section is that they may be derived from a different data source than in the main sections of this report.
 This is because regional information was not available from the same source.